KBryan/Web3-Gaming-Unity/README.md

 ## ChainSafe Gaming SDK prefabs.

-Next, we will go over the different prefabs or ChainLegos we will be using to build out our decentralised game.
+Next, we will go over the different prefabs we will be using to build out our decentralized game.
 The SDK provides you with prefabs that contain all the functionality you need to build out your game.
 The only editing you will need is to update your smart contract address and network that you deployed your contracts too.
 This will be covered also.
 For now let's look at how all these pieces work together.

 TODO: Insert Video Deploying Building Minting NFT open sea testnet